chili-publish/grafx-documentation/docs/release-notes/index.md

 ![rn_icon](/assets/CHILI_LOGOS_OK-11.svg)

 GraFx Media is the application on CHILI GraFx that enables you to manage template assets in one central library.
-Assets in GraFx Media are shared accross GraFx Studio & GraFx Publisher.
-Asset management for GraFx Publisher can still be done in GraFx Publisher but with GraFx Media we offer an improved UX to manage assets more efficiently​.
+Assets in GraFx Media are shared across GraFx Studio & GraFx Publisher.
+Asset management for GraFx Publisher can still be done in GraFx Publisher but with GraFx Media we offer an improved UX to manage assets more efficiently.

 #### Features
 - You can upload an asset with format .eps, .jpg, .pdf, .png, .psd, .tif & .ai